leonard-psu/PIHMgis/README.md

 3. triangle by Jonathan Richard Shewchuk, see note below.

 ### General Steps to compile code using Qt Creator
-1. Open Qt Project file/folder (with)*.pro) from this github code repository
+1. Open PIHMgis.pro within Qt Project folder from this github code repository
 2. Clean All.
 Make sure no moc files etc automatically created by Qt exist in folders (This will save you time and headaches!).
 3. Run qmake.
 Fix any error issues found (Qt specific).
 4. Build.
 Fix any error issues found.
 Such as specifying include directories and library paths (Unique to your system).